nradov/abnffuzzer/README.md

     }
 ```

-For additional samples see the [JUnit test cases](https://github.com/nradov/abnffuzzer/tree/master/src/test/java/com/github/abnffuzzer) in this repository.
+For additional samples see the [JUnit test cases](https://github.com/nradov/abnffuzzer/tree/master/src/test/java/com/github/nradov/abnffuzzer) in this repository.

 ### Command Line
 For testing web services or applications written in other languages this tool can also be called from the command line.
 Binary jar file releases are available through this repository.
-In order to
+By default it reads ABNF rules from `stdin`, generates a random value matching the ABNF rule named as the last command-line parameter, and writes it to `stdout`.
+You need to have the ANTLR [Java runtime binaries](http://www.antlr.org/download.html) and Apache [Commons CLI](https://commons.apache.org/proper/commons-cli/) in your `CLASSPATH`.
+Command-line options are available to control the number of values to generate, character set, input source, ouput destination.
+Use the `-?` command-line option for help on those options.

 ```
 java com.github.nradov.abnffuzzer.Fuzzer -n 1000 -i rfc99999.txt -o testcases.txt foo